unconed/MathBox.js/README.md

 .bezierSurface({
   n: [ 64, 64 ],                       // Number of points in each direction
   domain: [[0, 1], [0, 1]],            // X/Y Domain in interpolation space
-  data: null,                          // Array of control points, each an array of 2 or 3 elements
+  data: null,                          // Array of array of control points, each an array of 2 or 3 elements
   order: 3,                            // (unsupported, must be 3)
   expression: function (x, y, i, j) {  // Live expression for data points.
     return 0;                          // Return single value or array of 2/3 elements.